hmziqrs/go-minesweeper/README.md

 ## How to build

-> Or you can download directly from tag section of github repository for your OS.
+> Or you can download directly from the <a href="/releases" target="_blank">release section</a> of the GitHub repository for your OS.
-> If you download the binary from tags you have to chmod the binary `chmod 777 ./minesweeper-macos` or `chmod 777 ./minesweeper-linux` based on your os
+> If you download the binary from tags you have to chmod the binary chmod 777 ./minesweeper-macos or chmod 777 ./minesweeper-linux based on your os.

 - `go build -o minesweeper`
 - `./minesweeper`

 ## Code architecture

-> This is my first time writing small scale go project.
-So do let me know in issue if anything can be improved
+> This is my first time writing a small-scale go project.
+Please provide your feedback by raising an issue.

 - `constants.go` contains shared variables
 - `engine.go` contains all raw logic to calculate bombs, grid & bomb counts